reaptor/elmish-land/docs/docs/getting-started/project-structure.md

 * `/MyProject.fsproj` - The F# project file
 * `/elmish-land.json` –  The configuration file for Elmish Land.
 * `/src/Shared.fs` - Shared data between your pages.
-* `/src/Pages/` – The home for your page files, which correspond to URLs in your app.
+* `/src/Pages/` – The home for your page and layout files.
-* `/src/Layouts/` – Layouts allow you to nest pages within common UI.
+  - `Layout.fs` – A layout file that allow you to share common UI for your pages.
+  - `Page.fs` – A page file, which correspond to URLs in your app.
+  - `page.json` – Configuration for the page in the folder.
+Makes it possible to specify type safe route parameters and query parameters.